ales-git/DeepMiCa/Readme.md

 Official Repo of the paper [DeepMiCa: automatic segmentation and classification of breast MIcroCAlcifications from mammograms](https://doi.org/10.1016/j.cmpb.2023.107483) - [Alessia Gerbasi](https://scholar.google.com/citations?user=zzZZp_UAAAAJ&hl=it) et al.

 Breast microcalcifications may be the very early and only first detectable sign of breast cancer.
-However they are by definition small calcium deposits with less than 1 mm in diameter, and their early detection and classification is still a very challenging task, often requiring an invasive biopsy.
+However, they are by definition small calcium deposits with less than 1 mm in diameter, and their early detection and classification is still a very challenging task, often requiring an invasive biopsy.

 <img src="figures/real_samples.png">